Search waiting | Matsusada Precision

 If you are a member

-After completion of the test at the test center, the certification fee to Profibus Association headquarters will be the following price.
+After completion of the test at the test center, the certification fee to the Profibus Association headquarters will be the following price.
 (Examination fee is not included)

 The initial registration fee for the certification of a PROFINET device is 900 Euros and (in case of a device revision) the recurring fee every three years is 450 Euros.